 Sending a weekly report card tracking KPIs is critical for keeping all teams on the same page.

-These report card should communicate metrics, but they should communicate qualitative feedback, too.
-This information is just as valuable and empowers your team to learn from past errors and help customers using time-tested best practices.
+While these report cards should communicate metrics, they should communicate qualitative feedback, too.
+This information is just as valuable as it empowers your team to learn from past errors and help customers use time-tested best practices.

-These are just some of the things I've learned from starting a customer success team -- I'll be back soon with more of my learnings about what happened when our team got up and running.
+These are just some of the things I've learned from starting a customer success team.